rihadroshan/packetsniffer/README.md

      python3 packetsniffer.py
      ```

-5. The script will start capturing and logging packet details.
+5. It will start capturing and logging packet details.
 Check the console output and `file.txt` for logged data.

 ## Example